Tag Archive | African blue basil

 In 2007, the U.S. Senate passed a bill designating one week in June as National Pollinator Week.
 This legislation recognizes the importance of pollinators, including bees and butterflies, in our food supply and in the health of all ecosystems.

 Our morning coffee beans are primarily self-pollinated, depending on crop species.
-Introducing bees, however, can increase the yields and lower costs of production.
+Introducing bees, however, can increase yields and lower costs of production.

-And, if there’s one thing we could use more of, it’s nature.
+If there’s one thing we could use more of, it’s nature.

 bee box